Print-Spot/.github/profile/README.md

 # 👋 Welcome to the Big Gay organization

-"L0v3 N1gg3rs" is community open web service for you order 3d printing in your area.
+PrintSpot is community open web service for you order 3d printing in your area.
 You can search by type of printer, capabilities and by users review.
 In future we plan to support in app payment in delivery.

 ## 💡 Get started with PrintSpot